 5. How can I adapt this recipe for vegan or gluten-free diets?

-For a vegan version, substitute eggs with flaxseed meal and use plant-based milk and butter.
-For gluten-free, use a gluten-free all-purpose blend, keeping in mind that adjustments to liquid may be necessary.
+For a vegan twist, you can replace the eggs with flaxseed meal and use plant-based milk and butter.
+For gluten-free, use a gluten-free all-purpose flour mix, but you might need to adjust the liquid amounts a bit.

 Conclusion